Prince Edward Island Route 1: Route description

 Route 1 serves several towns and communities along the southern shore of Prince Edward Island, as well as bypassing the provincial capital, Charlottetown.
-The route begins at the northern end of the Confederation Bridge, which crosses the Northumberland Strait to New Brunswick, where the highway becomes New Brunswick Route 16.
+The route begins at an intersection in Borden-Carleton at the northern end of the Confederation Bridge (the bridge itself and its approach roads are unnumbered federal roads).
+The bridge crosses the Northumberland Strait to New Brunswick, where the highway becomes New Brunswick Route 16.
 Travelling eastward, a spur route, Route 1A, branches north towards Summerside.
 The highway continues meandering east through the communities of Crapaud and Bonshaw, and bypasses Clyde River and Cornwall before crossing the waterway dividing the North River and Graham Rogers Lake into Charlottetown.

-Within Charlottetown, Route 1 jogs north along Upton Road then east onto the Charlottetown Perimeter Highway and wraps around the city centre before turning and crossing the Hillsborough River on the Hillsborough River Bridge into Stratford.
+Within Charlottetown, Route 1 jogs north along Upton Road then east onto the Charlottetown Perimeter Highway, a four-lane controlled access road bypassing the city.
+The highway is partially concurrent with Route 2 and includes a displaced left turn intersection with the St. Peter's Highway.
+The road continues towards the city centre before turning and crossing the Hillsborough River on the Hillsborough River Bridge into Stratford.
 From there the route travels south near the shore of the Northumberland Strait to Wood Islands.
 Vehicles can continue via the Northumberland Ferries Limited ferry to Nova Scotia Highway 106 at Caribou, Nova Scotia.

 Route 1 features the only grade-separated interchanges in the province: a trumpet interchange with the spur Route 1A in Albany, and double roundabout diamond interchanges at Route 27 in New Haven and Route 19 in Cornwall.